Institute for Nonprofit Practice

 Martha's Vineyard Nonprofit Collaborative

 Rotary Club of Martha's Vineyard

 The Permanent Endowment for Martha's Vineyard

-The Vineyard Fund for Board Education and Development (a special fund held and administered by the PEF).
+The Vineyard Fund for Board Education and DevelopmentBecome a Cape and the Island's INP supporter

 INP 2018/19 Class: From left to right: Sam Hart, Amy Houghton, Posie Haeger, Sarah McKay, Emily Armstrong, Kate Desrosiers, Thomas Hallahan, CJ Rivard, (Nevette Previd is absent)